Opslevel-Sandbox-Inc/scala-monorepo/catalog-service/NESTED-README.md

+# catalog-service
-# this README lives in the catalog-service directory inside of /scala-monorepo
+### this README lives in the catalog-service directory inside of /scala-monorepo

 This sample contains [sbt](http://www.scala-sbt.org/) build settings and test classes for illustrating multi-node testing with Akka.